 Internal communication, as the name suggests, is the transmission of information between people and departments in an organization.
 It takes place across all levels of a company.

-A coherent internal comms strategy is particularly important for large firms with hundreds or even thousands of employees.
-Setting a clear internal communication strategy will help you share company goals, expectations, and successes.
+A coherent internal comms strategy is particularly important for large firms with hundreds or thousands of employees.
+A clear internal communication strategy will help you share company goals, expectations, and successes.
 It is also an opportunity to increase employee engagement.

 Internal communication is, rather obviously, the opposite of external communication.
 The graphic below illustrates some common communication channels for internal and external communications.